-Mac and cheese, a sure-fire crowd feeder and pleaser.
-It’s one of those, more bang for your buck success stories.
-I have several versions, this being one of my family’s favourites.
-While the Roasted cauliflower Mac and cheese recipe is my own, the idea to do a sheet pan bake is one I found on Food 52.
-Amanda Hesser cleverly explains why a shallow baking sheet is the way to go.
-Much like the Oprah show where everyone gets a free gift – You get one and you get one and you!
-It’s crunchy toppings for everyone!!
-With the creamy pasta spread thin, there’s more space for even distribution of parmesan and herb crumble.
-Arguing over who got more will dwindle and peace in the home shall be restored.
+Mac and cheese is a crowd pleaser.
+I have several versions, this being the favourite.
+While the recipe is my own, the idea to use a sheet pan is one I found on Food 52.
+Amanda Hesser explains that a baking sheet is the only way to go.
+It’s crunchy toppings for everyone!
+With the pasta spread out thin, there’s more surface area and thus, more crumble.

 Roast cauliflower mac and cheese

 The pasta part

 - 1 head cauliflower, broken into small florets

 Parmesan and walnut crumb topping